bislara/code-n-stitch/README.md

 ---

-## 💪 Contributors
+## 💪 CONTRIBUTORS

-Thank you to all the contributors for contributing to this repo ✨
+Thank you to all the contributors for adding your wonderfull codes to this repo ✨

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->